 periods of active recovery.
 It’s a great way of burning fat if you can take it.
 Doing too much of it can lead to muscle loss.

-4. Don’t forget small things that can lead to fat loss over time.
+4. Don’t forget small things that will add up over time.

 – Drink plenty of water (a gallon a day or more).
 Water helps the body metabolize stored fat and transports nutrients to muscles.